Allied Warship Commanders

 15 Nov 1941

 HMS Trident (Cdr.
 G.M.
-Sladen, DSC, RN) departs Polyarnoe, Russia for her 22st war patrol and subsequent return passage to the U.K. En-route she is ordered to a patrol position North-West of the Lofoten.
+Sladen, DSC, RN) departed from Polyarnoe, Russia for her 23th war patrol and subsequent return passage to the U.K. En-route she was ordered to a patrol position north-west of the Lofoten.

 30 Nov 1941

 HMS Trident (Cdr.
 G.M.
-Sladen, DSC, RN) ends her 22th war patrol at Blyth.
-Trident is docked and taken in hand for a short refit.
+Sladen, DSC, RN) arrived at Blyth for a short refit.
+(10)

 20 Jan 1942

 After a short refit HMS Trident (Cdr.
 G.M.
-Sladen, DSC, RN) departs Blyth for her 23th war patrol.
-She is ordered to patrol to the North of Trondheim.
+Sladen, DSC, RN) departed from Blyth for her 24th war patrol.
+She was ordered to patrol to the north of Trondheim.

 For the daily positions of HMS Trident during this patrol see the map below.